David Carpenter: Incarceration

+During a presentencing hearing, it was estimated that Carpenter had an intelligence quotient (IQ) of 125.
+He initially served his sentence at Folsom State Prison until being transferred to San Quentin State Prison in 1972, later returning to Folsom before being transferred to California Medical Facility.
+A psychiatrist's report identified him with having antisocial personality disorder (ASPD), which the United States Parole Commission defined as someone who is manipulative and a pathological liar.
 Despite many warnings, Carpenter was paroled for the California convictions in February 1977 but was immediately turned over to federal custody for other convictions.
 Around 1978, Carpenter befriended fellow inmate Shane Mitchell Williams, (Note: Williams is often identified as "Jeff Ronson" or "Michael Ronson" in reports, but these were just aliases he used during court appearances.) who was serving time for several bank robberies committed in Los Angeles.

 Carpenter was granted full release on May 2, 1979, and transferred to a halfway house for 60 days and afterwards moved in with his parents in San Francisco's Glen Park neighborhood.
 Under his parole conditions, he would remain on supervision until October 28, 1982, and would have to report monthly to his parole officer in San Francisco.
 In October 1979, he began attending a vocational school in Hayward to learn offset printing, and after several months of training he was hired to lecture the course.

 After Williams' release, he and his wife, Karen Kilroy, made trips to San Francisco to visit Carpenter, and together the trio attended punk clubs along Broadway.
 When they confided in Carpenter about wanting to resume committing robberies, Carpenter instructed the couple that using a gun would make getting away with their crimes easier.
 Thereafter, the couple went on a crime spree with a .38 caliber revolver loaned to them by Carpenter, which had previously been used in several of the murders.
 Williams and Kilroy committed robberies in San Francisco, Los Angeles, and Phoenix, Arizona.
 On June 1, 1981, after Carpenter's arrest, Williams and Kilroy were arrested for a botched robbery on Ventura Boulevard and subsequently were connected to their previous crimes.